mooltipass/minible/database_model.md

 ## [](#header-1) Mooltipass Database Model
-This page details the database model for the new Mooltipass Mini
+This page details the database model for the new Mooltipass Mini.
+All strings use uint16_t as a character length.

 ## [](#header-2) 2 Bytes Long Flags